vixuslabs/zkNotary/README.md

 ### TLS 101

-The TLS protocol allows an HTTP client (let's call it Alice) to exchange data securely with a web server.
+The TLS protocol allows an HTTP client (Alice) to exchange data securely with a web server.
 TLS does this by providing data privacy and data integrity to the communication between Alice and the server.
 Data privacy means that the data is encrypted and only Alice is able to decrypt it.
 Data integrity means that Alice can be certain that the data has not been tampered with.

 <img alt="what-is-tlsnotary-1" src="docs/img/what-is-tlsnotary-1.png" width="500">

 ### The Data Portability Problem

-Now let's see what happens when Alice needs to share the data she retrieved from the web server with a third party (let's call him Bob).
-Well, in this case, Bob can't use the data without having to trust that Alice didn't modify it.
+Now let's see what happens when Alice needs to share the data she retrieved from the web server with a third party (Bob).
+In this case, Bob can't use the data without having to trust that Alice didn't modify it.
 This can be summarized as the data not being "portable".

 <img alt="what-is-tlsnotary-2" src="docs/img/what-is-tlsnotary-2.png" width="500">

-The reason for this lack of portability is simple: the encryption and signing keys from the TLS session between Alice and the web server are _symmetric keys_, which means that they are the same for both Alice and the server.
+The reason for this lack of portability is simple: the encryption and signing keys from the TLS session between Alice and the web server are shared keys, which means that they are the same for both Alice and the server.
 So, if Alice knows the keys, nothing prevents her from changing the data and then re-signing it before forwarding it to Bob.

 ### TLSNotary to the Rescue

-But what if we could, somehow, prevent Alice from having access to the TLS session keys?
-In this case she would not be able to tamper with the data and Bob would be certain of the data's integrity.
-This is exactly what TLSNotary helps with, thus making the data portable.
+TLSNotary was introduced to solve this portability problem.
+If only we could, somehow, prevent Alice from having access to the TLS session keys, she would not be able to tamper with the data and Bob would be certain of the data's integrity.
+This is exactly what TLSNotary does, thus making the data portable.

 <img alt="what-is-tlsnotary-3" src="docs/img/what-is-tlsnotary-3.png" width="500">

 ### TLSNotary's Secret Sauce

-So, how exactly does TLSNotary prevent Alice from having access to the keys?
-After all, being the HTTP client, Alice definitely needs to negotiate the TLS session keys with the server in order to exchange data, right?
+But, how exactly does TLSNotary prevent Alice from having access to the keys?
+After all, being the HTTP client, Alice definitely needs to negotiate the TLS session keys with the server in order to exchange data?

 To solve this problem, TLSNotary introduces a novel idea: to bring in a new participant called a "Notary" that, along with Alice, performs the negotiation of the session keys with the server using MultiParty Computation (MPC).
 This way, neither Alice nor the Notary has the whole keys, but only a share of them, thus preventing Alice from signing the data herself.